tryscer/flock/flock-music.md

 ​	"Coming down?"
 I ask Shirley.
 ​	"Ruth is going to come to us," she shouts in my ear, "and this is the crucial part, greenhorn.
 In this show you're not a spectator.
 You need to join in."
 ​	"I'm not a what?"
 ​	"You need to join in," she says.
 "It's nobody's fault but mine!" she sings.
 The foot-of-the-stage crowd around us dances and sings with her.
-Once again I feel the music's strange effect on my body: my arms in the air, my feet dancing as if on their own volition.
+Once again I feel the music's strange effect on my body: my arms in the air, my feet dancing as if on their own volition...
+The Bunny Hop becoming something else entirely.
 ​	"Shirley!" says a man with patches on his vest.
 "Come dance with us!"
 ​	"Maybe we'll dance later," says Shirley.
+​	"I hope we will!"
-She dances away.
+​	She dances away.

 The pianist starts hammering at the piano.
 His sound -- dulcet, sweet, but rhythmically forceful -- competes with the scorching disarray of notes emanating from the guitar.
 It is incredibly loud up here, and each sound seems to bounce off the thick throngs of people, reverberate and multiply.
 I can feel Babatunde and Willie in my chest.
 ​	Now Ruth nods to Babatunde, whose rhythm changes -- a sound of tension and expectation.
 Ruth removes her microphone from its stand and climbs down from the little stage.
 Surrounded by the crowd she seems slight, almost tiny, but with every step she takes the crowd parts in front of her.
 She makes her way, microphone in hand and long cable dragging behind her, deep into the crowd.
 Now the drums issue a warning -- *TA-TA-ta-TAM!* -- and Ruth starts singing: